Farah Hussein Sharmarke: Biography

-Farah was born in 1926 in the city of Bardera in Gedoregion in south western Somalia.
-He studied poetry from other famous Gedo region poets and play writes including Guled Jufe and Mohamed Nur Shareco.
+Farah was born in 1926 in the city of Bardera in Gedo region in southwestern Somalia.
+He studied poetry from other famous Gedo region poets and playwrights including Guled Jufe and Mohamed Nur Shareco.

-From Established Young Poet to Quitting Composing Poems Ubruptly

 Farah Hussein became an established poet in the early 1940s.
-Farah Hussein composed most of his poems while in either Bardera, Garbahareyor in Isiolo in NFD region.
+He composed most of his poems in either Bardera, Garbahare, or Isiolo in the NFD region.

 Quitting Poetry

-Farah quit composing poems at the height of his poetic outburst and he composed an often quoted poem which he indicated as to why he quit, in short poem explaining in 16 lines all starting in the letter D.
+Farah stopped composing poems at the height of his poetic outburst.
+He composed an often-quoted poem wherein he indicated why he quit, explaining the reason in 16 lines, all starting in the letter D.

 Farah Hussein Sharmarke composed some of the best Somali poems in its classic wisdom form.
-He is in this category with such great poets like Haji Aden Ahmed Af-Qalooc and Osman Yusuf Kenadid.
-Farah Hussein achieved greatness in poetry at such an early age and the type of work he has left with us is currently classified under philosophic and wisdom by writer Mohamed Sheikh Hassan.
+He is in this category with great poets such as Haji Aden Ahmed Af-Qalooc and Osman Yusuf Kenadid, Farah Hussein achieved greatness in poetry at such an early age and the type of work he has left with us is currently classified under philosophic and wisdom by writer Mohamed Sheikh Hassan.